Building a Topological Network from a Road Dataset | Using the TopologyBuilder

 Introduction

-In this scenario, we are fronted with a centrelinesroad.gdb (accessible here) of Surrey, BC.
-In order to create an accurate topological network, we will have to do some geometry handling.
-When you are working with advanced topologies, you may choose to exercise validation rules to produce a more sophisticated network.
+In this scenario, we are faced with a centrelines road.gdb (accessible here) of Surrey, BC.
+To create an accurate topological network, we will need to perform some geometric handling.
+When working with advanced topologies, you may choose to apply validation rules to produce a more sophisticated network.

 What is required before you can build a topological network?